-Gain intellectual and practical skills to engage in linguistics research, either for its own sake or as part of a cross-disciplinary research
+Gain intellectual and practical skills to engage in linguistics research, either for its own sake or as part of cross-disciplinary research.

 - Where does diversity come from in the world’s languages?

 - What do we have to know in order to speak a language?

 - Why does language change?

 - What do languages have in common?

 This highly flexible MSc draws on the University of Edinburgh’s unparalleled research expertise in Linguistics.
 Linguistics and English Language at Edinburgh has access to a wide breadth of research themes, with the greatest theoretical depth that you will find anywhere.

 The breadth of research is reflected in the range of courses which are on offer in this programme.
 We have a number of staff with diverse interests to support the wide number of courses offered.
 This programme enables you to have the flexibility to pick and choose courses to suit your interest and career aims.